 Once your AC system is up and running, it could be a decade or more before you replace it.
 Since you will be living with it for a long time, you want to choose wisely.

 If done correctly, a new air-conditioner will result in more comfort year-round, lower energy bills and better air quality — particularly because of recent improvements in cooling-equipment technology and installation procedures.

-Here are basic points to remember during the process:
+Here are 8 points to remember when buying an air conditioner:

 1. Pick a trusted contractor.
 Unless you have worked in the HVAC field, you cannot expect to completely understand all the details in residential air conditioning; no homeowner can.
 This creates a situation where you might be taken advantage of, and you need to proceed carefully.

 Do pick a contractor based on recommendations from friends or neighbors or a reputable referral network.
 Don’t choose one after talking to a telemarketer or because someone came to your door to make a solicitation.
 Be suspicious of mailings offering cut-rate prices.